WE ARE OUT OF DRY BOWSTAVES AS OF APRIL 12.

 Our staves whether they show saw marks or not are hand split with wedges to ensure good grain integrity.
 Sawed staves, unlike our split ones, may or may not follow a twisting grain -- you never know till you take it down to the ring, and splitting ensures it runs close to right.
 That is why ours are split.

 Osage Orange is the premium traditional bow wood for Plains Style Flatbows from 38 to 60 inches.
 It offers the best substrate for sinew-backed bows.
-In 1815 a sinew-backed Osage Orange bow was worth a horse and a blanket in trade in southern Missouri, so the excellence of this wood has long been recognized.

 Our present stock was cut in late winter of 2015, and have been air dried.
 Be sure to further dry your bowstave in gentle drying conditions or it may split uncontrollably.